 In this section we describe how MH-DIFF finds a minimal edge cover of the induced graph.
-The resulting cover will serve as input to algorithm Annotate (Section 4).
+The resulting cover will serve as input to algorithm CtoS (Section 4).
 Our goal is to find not just any minimal edge cover, but one that corresponds to a minimum-cost edit script.
 Let us call such an minimal edge cover the target cover.

 Consider an edge e in our pruned induced graph.
 To get to the target cover, MH-DIFF must decide whether e should be included in the cover.
 To reach this decision, it would be nice if MH-DIFF knew the "cost" of e.
-That is, if e remains in the target cover, then it would be annotated (by algorithm Annotate) with some operation of a given cost, and we could say that this is the cost of e.
-Unfortunately, we have a "chicken and the egg problem" here: Annotate cannot run until we have the target cover, and we cannot get the target cover until we know the costs it will imply.
+That is, if e remains in the target cover, then it would be annotated (by algorithm CtoS) with some operation, and we could say that the cost of this operation is the cost of e.
+Unfortunately, we have a "chicken and the egg problem" here: CtoS cannot run until we have the target cover, and we cannot get the target cover until we know the costs it will imply.
 To break the impasse, our approach uses the following idea:

 Instead of trying to compute the actual cost of e, we compute an upper and lower bound to this cost.
-These bounds can be computed without the knowledge of which other edges are included in the target cover, and serve two purposes: Firstly, they allow us to design pruning rules that are used to (conservatively) eliminate unnecessary edges from the induced graph.
+These bounds can be computed without the knowledge of which other edges are included in the target cover, and serve two purposes: Firstly, they allow us to design pruning rules that are used to conservatively eliminate unnecessary edges from the induced graph.
 Secondly, after pruning, the bounds can guide our search for the target cover.

-As an enhancement, we actually use a variation on the cost of edge e suggested above.
+As an enhancement, we actually use a variation on the edge cost suggested above.
 The following example shows that simply "charging" each annotation to the edge it is on is not entirely "fair."
-We are given a tree $T_1$ containing two nodes, $n_1$ and $n_2$ with the same label l.
-Furthermore $n_1$ has children $n{11}$ and $n{12}$ with labels a and b, respectively, and $n_2$ has children $n{21}$ and $n{22}$ with labels c and d, respectively.
-Suppose $T_2$ is a logical copy of $T_1$ .
-(That is, $T_1$ and $T_2$ are isomorphic.)
-Consider an edge cover that matches each node in $T_1$ to its copy in $T_2$ except that it "cross matches" $n_1$ and $n_2$ across the trees, as shown in Figure 12.
-Given this edge cover, algorithm Annotate will produce a move operation for each of the nodes $n{11}$ , $n{12}$ , $n{21}$ , and $n{22}$ .
-However, these move operations were caused not by the mismatching of the nodes $n{11}$ , $n{12}$ , $n{21}$ , or $n{22}$ , but instead, by the mismatching of $n_1$ and $n_2$ .
-Therefore it would be intuitively more fair to charge these move operations to the edges responsible for the mismatch, viz. $[n_1, n'2]$ and $[n_2, n'1]$ .
+We are given a tree T_1 containing two nodes, n_1 and n_2 with the same label l.
+Furthermore n_1 has children n{11} and n{12} with labels a and b, respectively, and n_2 has children n{21} and n{22} with labels c and d, respectively.
+Suppose T_2 is a logical copy of T_1 .
+(That is, T_1 and T_2 are isomorphic.)
+Consider an edge cover that matches each node in T_1 to its copy in T_2 except that it "cross matches" n_1 and n_2 across the trees, as shown in Figure 8.
+Given this edge cover, algorithm CtoS will produce a move operation for each of the nodes n{11} , n{12} , n{21} , and n{22} .
+However, these move operations were caused not by any mismatching of the nodes n{11} , n{12} , n{21} , or n{22} , but instead, by the mismatching of n_1 and n_2 .
+Therefore it would be intuitively more fair to charge these move operations to the edges responsible for the mismatch, viz. $[n_1, n'2]$ and $[n_2, n'1]$.
 To achieve this, we use the following scheme: If e is annotated with INS, DEL, or UPD in the target cover, we do charge e for this operation.
 However, if e is annotated by MOV, CPY, or GLU, then the parent of e, and not e is charged.
-We call the edge costs computed in such a fashion fair costs.
+We call the edge costs computed in such a fashion fair costs, and define them below:

-Figure 12: Distributing edge costs fairly
+Figure 8: Distributing edge costs fairly